abhi15sep/trainman/README.md

 # Development environment

-To use a custom environment for development, create a gitignored file (i.e. "development.json") and pass this filename to gulp as the --environment argument.
+To use a custom environment for development, create a gitignored file (i.e. `development.json`) and pass this filename to gulp as the `--environment` argument.

-File-based environments have the special property "base," which specifies that this environment should extend an environment from the environments object with the given name.
+File-based environments have the special property `base`, which specifies that this environment should extend an environment from the environments object with the given name.
 An example file-based environment is below.

 ```json
 {